 - Are we putting jobs into other communities at the expense of losing them locally?

 - How much embedded carbon from energy was used in the Reuse Operation at the Reuse unit?
-Collection and delivery Carbon cost was likely minimised through multiple units being in a van, but has this been evidenced when compared to refurbishing it locally.
+We must include the collection and delivery Carbon, Energy Use and financial cost.
+It's accepted that was likely minimised through multiple units being in a van from a central location, but has this been evidenced when compared to refurbishing or repairing it locally.

-- Are we actually increasing Carbon by taking away repair opportunities locally? i.e. Forcing someone who could work where they live to travel further each day for another job, polluting the air, increase energy use, costs of running their own transport etc
+- Are we actually forcing someone who could work where they live to travel further each day for another job, polluting the air, increase energy use, costs of running their own transport.

 - Are we pushing people into taking on debt on leasing costs or rental costs, when compared with owning the appliance from first purchase?
 Amazon offers to spread the payments over 5 months making it the same cost.
 However AO is selling finance as well, currently using PayPal Credit.
 This works out at the same purchase price however, it's only because there is an offer from Paypal, to promote their new service.
 Eventually this will be an APR of 25% but may change.
 There are Pros and Cons using this model, one of the Cons being it may encourage users to spend more money, which isn't really going to help tackle poverty.
 Read details on this HERE.